António Oliveira (footballer, born 1952)

-António Luís Alves Ribeiro de Oliveira (born 10 June 1952) is a Portuguese former football attacking midfielder and manager.
+António Luís Alves Ribeiro de Oliveira (born 10 June 1952) is a Portuguese former football attacking midfielder and a former manager.

 As a player, he notably represented two of the Big Three in his country, Porto and Sporting, amassing totals of 267 matches and 99 Primeira Liga goals between the two and also later managing the former club with great success.

 Also an international player, Oliveira had two coaching spells with the Portugal national team, leading them in one World Cup and one European Championship.

 Playing career

 Born in Penafiel, Porto District, Oliveira made his senior debut with FC Porto, first appearing in the Primeira Liga at the age of 18.
 From 1974 onwards, with the exception of one year, he always scored in double digits, netting a career-best 19 in the 1977–78 season as the northerners won the national championship after a 19-year drought.

 In the summer of 1979, 27-year-old Oliveira moved to La Liga with Real Betis.
 He returned to Porto the following transfer window due to homesickness, being an important first-team element as the latter side finished second in the league, two points behind Sporting CP.

 After helping hometown's F.C.
 Penafiel retain top-flight status – he left Porto alongside club director Jorge Nuno Pinto da Costa and coach José Maria Pedroto following internal disputes– Oliveira signed with Sporting, helping them to the double in 1981–82.
 In 1985, aged 33, he moved to C.S.
 Marítimo, retiring at the end of the campaign with Portuguese top division totals of 296 matches and 109 goals; at both Penafiel and Marítimo, he acted as player-coach.

 Oliveira earned 24 caps for Portugal over a nine-year spell, which included his player-manager career at Penafiel.
 He did not take part, however, in any major international tournament.